corymb/edison/README.md

 Django-based web app to quickly search logfiles from the #python channel.

+Searches on nick, intended recipient and message content.

 # Usage

 Run `docker-compose up` and it should build the environment (Python 3.7.2)

 Run `docker-compose run web python manage.py migrate` to build the DB.

+Go to `http://127.0.0.1` (port 80) to see it.

+Run `docker-compose down` when you're done.

 # Tests